No holiday virus bump seen yet - Farmville

 But it appears the health district for the most part is not seeing a dramatic increase in cases.

 Piedmont Health District Director Dr. H. Robert Nash said Monday morning, Dec.
-7, he’d heard of incidences of COVID-19 spreading in families that got together during the holiday, but overall, the district’s coronavirus numbers appear to be holding their own.
+7, he’d heard of incidents of COVID-19 spreading in families that got together during the holiday, but overall, the district’s coronavirus numbers appear to be holding their own.

 While the district is staying safe so far, Nash said he will be paying close attention to a possible fluctuation of numbers at the end of the work week.